Questions

 The dependent’s birth certificate, and if needed, the birth and marriage certificates of any individuals, including yourself, that prove the dependent is related to you.
 For an adopted dependent, send an adoption decree or proof the child was lawfully placed with you or someone related to you for legal adoption.

-READ ALSO: Is there PhD in construction management?
+READ ALSO: Is Bio tough in 11th?

 What if someone claimed my child as a dependent without my permission?